hankxdev/hankxdev.github.io/_posts/2020-10-17-how-to-copy-image-and-text-to-clipboard-with-javascript.md

 comments: true
 ---

-I used to saw my colleague add a like 30kb lib only to implement a copy function that when user clicks on a text, copy it to the clipboard.
+I used to saw my colleague add a 30kb lib only to implement a copy function that when user clicks on a text, copy it to the clipboard.

 And I also saw someone still trying to use flash or Clipboard lib to do same thing.

-####Here is how to copy text to your clipboard with JavaScript
+#### Here is how to copy text to your clipboard with JavaScript
 with just several lines of code.
 And it's cross browser and device.
 No need to any 3rd party lib.